 An increasing number of people are relying on doulas to help them give birth.
 Inspired by that, the recent practice of being a death doula has begun.

 Like birth doulas, a death doula advocates for their patient and helps them embrace a simpler path.
-This book is an excellent resource for medical professionals.
+Finding Peace at the End of Life is an excellent resource for medical professionals.
 It sheds light on palliative care and hospice in the present day.

 15. LGBTQ-Inclusive Hospice and Palliative Care: A Practical Guide to Transforming Professional Practice by Kimberly Acquaviva